Secure Short-Packet Communications via UAV-Enabled Mobile Relaying: Joint Resource Optimization and 3D Trajectory Design: Problem Formulation

 The resulting optimization maximizes the Effective Average Secrecy Throughput (\east) over the mission duration and can be formulated as

 Note that \Prob{} is a nonconvex optimization problem due to the nonconvex objective function with nonsmooth operator $[\cdot]_+$, highly coupled optimization variables, and nonconvex constraints \cst{5}$-$\cst{6} and \cst{9}.
 Thus, it is too challenging to solve optimally.
-We note that the nonsmoothness of the objective function in \Prob{} can be handled since at the optimal point, $\bar{B}_s[n]$ should hold a nonnegative value.
-Otherwise, by setting $p_a[n]=0$ and/or $p_r[n]=0$ in the given timeslot, one obtains $\bar{B}_s[n]=0$, which violates the optimality.
+We note that the nonsmoothness of the objective function in \Prob{} can be handled since at the optimal point, $\bar{B}_s[n] \ge 0$ must hold.
+Otherwise, setting $p_a[n]=0$ and/or $p_r[n]=0$ in the given timeslot leads to $\bar{B}_s[n]=0$, which violates the optimality of the solution.
 In light of this, we can remove the nonsmoothness operator from the objective function without impacting the optimal solution.
 Furthermore, some terms in the objective function are implicit due to $\E_{\zeta[n]}\{\cdot\}$ in $R^{sec}_u[n]$ as well as Eve's location uncertainty.
 In the following lemmas, we tackle the aforementioned problems to make \Prob{} more tractable.

 \begin{lemma} A closed-form lower-bound expression on the uplink short-packet secure transmission \eqref{secrate_1} can be obtained as